Svetozar Vujović: International

 With two games for the young team (1962–1963), he capped eight games for the best selection of Yugoslavia.
 Debuted in meeting of the Olympic teams against Romania (1:2) in Bucharest on 27 September 1963, and the last game for the national team he played in the Olympic tournament in Japan in Osaka on 22 October 1964, again, against Romania (0:3).

-Career as club official
+Administrative career

 In FK Sarajevo, he began to work as a coach in 1973, and 1975 he was appointed director of the club.
 In the role of director and later as president Vujović spent twenty years and made great contribution to success and stability of FK Sarajevo.

 Memorial "Svetozar Vujović Salon"

 Following Svetozar's death in 1993, his club FK Sarajevo named main ceremonial lounge room in their administrative facility, located in downtown Sarajevo, into "Svetozar Vujović Salon" in his honor.